-The construction rate of multi-family dwellings in Canada continues to steam forward, with record highs being posted in 4 of the past 5 years.
-The growth in multifamily units presents some unique challenges when analyzing data sets, since multiple units exist within a single address or X/Y coordinate and need to be taken into consideration when developing your analysis.
-Let’s review some of the potential issues raised by this shift into multi-residential units.
+The construction rate of multi-family dwellings in Canada shows record highs being posted in the last 5 years.
+This presents some unique challenges when analyzing data sets.
+Multiple units can exist within a single address, an important consideration when mapping and developing your analysis.

 The Impact on Infrastructure

-The increase in Condo construction draws heavily on the infrastructure required to service them.
-An example of this is a recent report by the Ministry of Government and Consumer Services which ordered the provincial safety agency to commission a report on elevator availability and maintenance.
-The request for proposal, which was issued by the Technical Standards and Safety Authority states “Ontario is currently experiencing one of the largest construction booms in residential properties in North America (and) a rapid growth in the number of elevators,”.
+Condos require services, meaning they will draw heavily on existing infrastructure.
+The Ministry of Government and Consumer Services, for example, commissioned a report on elevator availability and maintenance.
+The request for proposal, which was issued by the Technical Standards and Safety Authority states “Ontario is currently experiencing one of the largest construction booms in residential properties in North America (and) a rapid growth in the number of elevators.”

-High-rise construction requires specific planning of services, as higher densities can break traditional models that are based on regional boundaries such as postal codes – often requiring a larger concentration of services.
+High-rise construction requires specific planning of services, as higher densities can break traditional models that are based on regional boundaries.
 The ability to sketch out the density caused by high rise building enables analysts to better define territories in modelling out future service requirements.

 Book of Business Modelling

-With over 109,000 condo units added to the downtown Toronto market since 2010 – insurers have an ever increasing need to model their current and prospective business against the current condominium market to ensure they are not over or under represented in certain buidlings.
-This can be a major challenge – for any new building.
-The number of units available within a particular building can vary widely, making it challenging to ensure that you are in properly targeting new business and ensuring current business is not over-representated.
+Over 109,000 condo units were added to the downtown Toronto market since 2010.
+Insurers have an ever increasing need to model their current and prospective business against the current condominium market.
+This will ensure they are not over or under represented in certain buildings.
+This can be challenging for any new building to ensure proper targeting of new business and ensure current business are not overrepresented.

 The following graphic shows the state of condominium builds since 2010 in the city of Toronto – note the variability in number of units in each area – and the resulting impact on any book of business.